automationsaan/aws_project/README.md

 ## Troubleshooting

 - If you encounter Docker permission errors in Jenkins builds, ensure the agent user is in the `docker` group and that the instance has been rebooted after the group change.
+- For Helm/MySQL issues, ensure you have cleaned up any previous Helm releases and Kubernetes resources as described in the **Pre-Playbook Cleanup** section above.
 - You can manually verify with:
   - `id ubuntu` or `id jenkins` (should list `docker` in groups)
   - `sudo -u ubuntu docker info` or `sudo -u jenkins docker info` (should not show permission denied)
+  - `helm list -A` and `kubectl get pods -A | grep mysql` (should show MySQL running)
 - If the agent user is not in the `docker` group after running the playbook, re-run the playbook and ensure the reboot completes.

 ## Playbook Idempotency